-The DOC, through the National Oceanic and Atmospheric Administration (NOAA), provides support to the RRT and the OSC in areas of scientific support for response and contingency planning in coastal and marine areas, including assessment of the hazards that may be involved, predictions of movement and dispersion of oil and hazardous substances and cleanup and mitigation methods.
+The DOC, through the National Oceanic and Atmospheric Administration (NOAA), provides support to the RRT and the OSC in areas of scientific support for response and contingency planning in coastal and marine areas, including assessment of the hazards that may be involved, predictions of movement and dispersion of oil and hazardous substances, and cleanup and mitigation methods.
 DOC, through NOAA, has three roles within Region 4:

-1. Provides Scientific Support Coordinator (SSC), in accordance with the NCP;

-2. Federal Trustee for Natural Resources, in accordance with the NCP.

-3. Member of the RRT.
-Can provide scientific expertise on living marine resources for which it is responsible; provide current and predicted meteorological, hydrologic, ice, and oceanographic conditions; provide charts and maps; and can provide communication services to the general public, various levels of government, and the media via its weather wire and weather radio system.
+- 1. Provides Scientific Support Coordinator (SSC), in accordance with the NCP; - 2.
+Federal Trustee for Natural Resources, in accordance with the NCP; and - 3.
+Member of the RRT.
+Can provide scientific expertise on living marine resources for which it is responsible; provide current and predicted meteorological, hydrologic, ice, and oceanographic conditions; provide charts and maps; and provide communication services to the general public, various levels of government, and the media via its weather wire and weather radio system.

-Department of Defense
+Department of Defense (DOD)

-The DOD can take all actions necessary to respond to releases of hazardous substances where either the release is on, or the sole source of the release is from, any facility or vessel under the jurisdiction, custody or control of DOD.
+The DOD can take all actions necessary to respond to releases of hazardous substances where either the release is on, or the sole source of the release is from, any facility or vessel under the jurisdiction, custody, or control of DOD.
 In these situations, DOD will provide the OSC.
 DOD also serves as a Federal Trustee for Natural Resources on DOD property.

-The United States Army Corps of Engineers (USACE) provides design services, performs construction services, provides potable water when a source becomes contaminated, conducts modeling activities, manages locks and dams and provides navigation controls for major rivers.
-The USACE also has an Interagency Agreement with EPA to conduct community evacuation services when necessary.
+The United States Army Corps of Engineers (USACE) provides design services, performs construction services, provides potable water when a source becomes contaminated, conducts modeling activities, manages locks and dams, and provides navigation controls for major rivers.
+The USACE may establish an Interagency Agreement with EPA to conduct permanent relocation of businesses and residents that are chosen as part of a site remedy under the Superfund.

-Department of Energy
+Department of Energy (DOE)